-It is easy to see that we can apply Zorn's lemma.
-Consequently, there exists a maximal element.
+From Zorn's lemma, it follows that there exists a maximal element in $\mathbb S$.
 Let

-be a maximal element in this set.
-The residue field of the ideal $\frak p_{\overline{\mathcal B}}$ will be denoted by $K_1$.
-Now we can repeat this construction with the field $K_1$ instead of $K$.
-Using transfinite induction we are able to define the field $K_\alpha$ for every ordinal $\alpha$.
-Let $\kappa$ be the first cardinal greater than $|\Sigma|\times\omega$.
-Let the field $K_{\kappa}$ be denoted by $L$.
-We shall show that $L$ is the desired field.
+be a maximal element.
+The residue field of the ideal $\mathfrak p_{\overline{\mathcal B}}$ will be denoted by $K_1$.
+Now, we can repeat this construction with the field $K_1$ instead of $K$ and will get a field $K_2$, then $K_3$ and so on.
+Using transfinite induction, we are able to define the field $K_\alpha$ for every ordinal $\alpha$.
+Let $\gamma$ be the first cardinal greater than $|\Sigma|\times\omega$.
+The field $K_{\gamma}$ will be denoted by $L$.
+We will show that $L$ is a difference closed field.

-{\bf Difference closeness}.
-Let $\frak t$ be a proper perfect ideal in the polynomial ring $L\{y_1,\ldots,y_n\}$.
-Then it is contained in some prime difference ideal $\frak p$ (the proof is similar to~\cite[chapter~2, sec.~2.3, prop.~2.3.4]{Lv}).
-The ring
+{\bf Difference closedness}.
+Let $\mathfrak t$ be a proper perfect difference ideal in the polynomial ring $L\{y_1,\ldots,y_n\}$.
+Then it is contained in some prime difference ideal $\mathfrak p$ (the proof is as the proof of Proposition~\ref{prop_eqA}).
+The quotient ring